-Leaders for A New Chicago
+Leaders for a New Chicago

 Our collaboration with the MacArthur Foundation recognizes leaders who are redefining civic leadership and reimagining our city’s future.